 Modelling species distributions under climate change

-Organiser: David Nogués-Bravo: Center for Macroecology, Evolution, and Climate, Faculty of Science, University of Copenhagen.
+Course director: David Nogués-Bravo: Center for Macroecology, Evolution, and Climate, Natural History Museum of Denmark, University of Copenhagen.

-Fourth floor, Universitetsparken 15, Center for Macroecology, Evolution, and Climate, Department of Biology, Copenhagen, DK-2100.
+Fourth floor, Universitetsparken 15, Center for Macroecology, Evolution, and Climate, Natural History Museum of Denmark, Copenhagen, DK-2100.
 Denmark

-Faculty of Science of Copenhagen University, Department of Biology, Center for Macroecology, Evolution, and Climate
+Faculty of Science of Copenhagen University, Natural History Museum of Denmark, Center for Macroecology, Evolution, and Climate

-Deadline for application June 15th (more information at the bottom of the page)
+Applications are welcome from April 1st.
+Deadline for applications is May 15th (more information at the bottom of the page)